DemianWright/io_scene_blb/README.md

 If no manual collision definition objects exist, calculates a cuboid collision that is the same size as the brick bounds.
 If disabled and no collision is defined, brick will have no collision.
 (Default: True)

 #### Coverage ####
 Enable coverage calculations.
 Shows additional settings when selected.
 This is pointless unless [Automatic Quad Sorting](#automatic-quad-sorting) is enabled or at least one object has a quad sorting definition.
-See [Defining Coverage & Quad Sorting](#defining-coverage--quad-sorting) for more information.
+See [Defining Quad Sorting & Coverage](#defining-quad-sorting--coverage) for more information.
 (Default: False)

 #### Automatic Quad Sorting ####
 Automatically calculate the correct section for quads that in the same plane as the bounding planes of the bounds object.
 This is pointless unless [Coverage](#coverage) is enabled.
 (Default: True)